 The portion of this total latency that you have the easiest control over is the delay in your computer’s audio gear.
 Some laptops have internal sound hardware that is good enough, but in many cases the internal sound hardware and driver software adds too much delay, and an external digital audio interface and microphone will process sound with less latency and higher quality.
 See Appendix A for details.

-You can then select the Active Input channels and Active output channels you want to use.
-If you only have a mono input source (such as a microphone) you can deselect inputs so that only one is selected, which will reduce the sending network bandwidth.
-However, if you select two inputs you can also choose how to pan these, which can be handy if you are using both a microphone and an instrument, and would rather have them centered when they get sent out to others.
+You must also select the Active Input channels and Active output channels you want to use from the displayed dialog.
+Select a microphone device for input and a headphone device for output.
+If you only have a mono input source (such as a microphone) you can then deselect any other inputs so that only the one for your microphone is selected, which will reduce the sending network bandwidth.
+If you are using both a microphone and an instrument, and would rather have them centered when they get sent out to others, you can select their two inputs and also choose how to ‘pan’ these to the left and right channels.
 See the ‘In Pan’ button near the top of the main window to adjust this.

-You can choose a sample rate, 48000 is recommended, but 44100 will also work.
+You can choose a sample rate.
+48000 Hz is recommended, but 44100 Hz will also work.
 The different participants you connect with do NOT need to have the same setting here, audio will be resampled if necessary automatically.

-Choose an Audio Buffer Size.
-This will determine a baseline for the latency, the lower value you choose, the lower the latency, but at a cost of increased processing and network packet overhead.
+Choose an Audio Buffer Size for your own output.
+This will set a baseline for your sent audio latency.
+The lower value you choose, the lower your sending latency, but at a cost of increased processing and network packet overhead.
 Generally, choosing 256 is safe, but for lower latency, use 128 samples.
-You can go lower if your hardware supports it, but it will not be of much benefit unless you use one the uncompressed PCM send quality options, which can use those smaller buffer sizes.
+You can go lower if your hardware supports it, but it will not be of much benefit unless you use one of the uncompressed PCM send quality options, which can use those smaller buffer sizes.
 More about this in the “Send Format and Quality” section below.
-If you hear “crackling” in your own monitored audio at very low buffer size values, try increasing the hardware buffer size.
+Many users have success with 64 samples.
+If you hear “crackling” in your own monitored audio at very low buffer size values, increase the output buffer size.
+On Windows specifically with USB audio interfaces, when wanting to get the minimum latency using PCM send quality, we’ve had reports that using 48000 Hz sample rate along with an audio buffer size exactly divisible by 1ms, such as 48, 96, 144, or 192 samples can yield the most stable results.

 Although our technologies can do some amazing things, it is important to accept some physical limits.
 Even if all the Internet equipment your audio passes through were capable of operating with no processing time, the speed of light, (186,282 miles per second) means a sound played in San Diego, CA would travel to Sydney, Australia, a trip of 7500 miles, in 0.040 seconds (40 ms).
 For comparison, consider an in person session, where the same sound travels at 1100 feet per second (the speed of sound in air).
 That 40 ms delay would be the equivalent of playing with someone sitting 44 feet away! - just barely tolerable!